Electrical Engineering Technology

 - ELN b: the application of natural sciences and mathematics at or above the level of algebra and trigonometry to the building, testing, operation, and maintenance of electrical/electronic systems

 Why Choose Central Piedmont

-Our program is accredited by the Accreditation Board for Engineering and Technology (ABET).
+The electrical engineering technology program is accredited by the Engineering Technology Accreditation Commission of ABET (abet.org).
 The Central Piedmont Associate in Applied Science in electrical engineering technology degree is accepted at some colleges and universities as the first two years of a bachelor’s-level engineering technology program.
 Our program has specifically been designed to ease the transition for students planning to join UNC Charlotte’s Bachelor's in electrical engineering technology program, but can be also applied to many other universities.
 Our learning environments are home to the industry's latest equipment and software, as well as quality instructors who bring real-world experience into the classroom.
 This powerful combination of traditional teaching and hands-on learning prepares our students for employment in today's 21st century workforce.